adleleu/author_list/README.md

 * authors_lin.txt: simple list of authors
 * institutes.txt: latex code to include in the paper for the institues with the appropriate idexes for the author list
 * acknowledgements.txt: the string to put for acknowledgements.
 This part may need some manual editing in case of overlaps of almost similar text.

+## Updating the CSV database file

+Please make sure that your information in the consortium DB is up-to-date.
+It will periodically be exported to CSV and pushed to github.
+Let C. Broeg know in case you need to make updates for your paper.